Kinder Morgan Inc (KMI) Stock: A Closer Look at the Market Potential - News Heater

 KMI) stock’s latest price update

-Kinder Morgan Inc (NYSE: KMI)’s stock price has increased by 0.24 compared to its previous closing price of 16.56.
-However, the company has seen a -2.75% decrease in its stock price over the last five trading sessions.
-Seeking Alpha reported 2023-09-23 that ENB and KMI are investment grade, high yield midstream businesses.
-ENB has a better track record, but KMI is cheaper.
-We compare them side-by-side and offer our take on which is the better buy today.
+Kinder Morgan Inc (NYSE: KMI)’s stock price has decreased by 0.00 compared to its previous closing price of 16.67.
+However, the company has seen a 0.42% increase in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-09-29 that Kinder Morgan’s financial discipline and dividend growth should encourage the bulls.
+The bear case for Kinder Morgan focuses on the long-term future of fossil fuels.

 KMI’s Market Performance

-Kinder Morgan Inc (KMI) has seen a -2.75% fall in stock performance for the week, with a -3.82% decline in the past month and a 1.72% surge in the past quarter.
-The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 1.48% for KMI.
-The simple moving average for the last 20 days is -2.63% for KMI stock, with a simple moving average of -4.68% for the last 200 days.
+Kinder Morgan Inc (KMI) has seen a 0.42% rise in stock performance for the week, with a -4.42% decline in the past month and a -3.19% plunge in the past quarter.
+The volatility ratio for the week is 1.48%, and the volatility levels for the past 30 days are at 1.56% for KMI.
+The simple moving average for the last 20 days is -1.16% for KMI stock, with a simple moving average of -4.09% for the last 200 days.

-During the last 5 trading sessions, KMI fell by -2.75%, which changed the moving average for the period of 200-days by -10.56% in comparison to the 20-day moving average, which settled at $17.02.
-In addition, Kinder Morgan Inc saw -8.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KMI rose by +0.45%, which changed the moving average for the period of 200-days by -6.43% in comparison to the 20-day moving average, which settled at $16.84.
+In addition, Kinder Morgan Inc saw -7.80% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading